-This article was published by the Great British Mag content team on 9 March 2021.
+This article was updated by the Great British Mag content team on 20 October 2021.

 Have you seen essay writing agencies advertised and been tempted to give them a try?
-Does that piece of coursework you’ve been putting off just seem too overwhelming to tackle?
 Keep reading to get a better understanding of what essay writing agencies are, how they work and the implications of using them can have on your university education.

 What are essay writing agencies?